lml/lev/README.md

 1. Help you verify that the calling user is authorized to run the handler
 2. Provide ways to validate incoming parameters in a very ActiveModel-like way (even when the parameters are not associated with a model)
 3. Integrate will with basic routines
+4. Map one-to-one with controller actions; by keeping the logic in each controller action encapsulated in a Handler, the code becomes independently-testable and also prevents the controller from being "fat" with 7 different actions all containing disparate logic touching different models.

 In a Lev-oriented Rails app, controllers are just responsible for connecting routes to Handlers.
 In fact, controller methods just end up being calls to ```handle_with(MyHandler)```, ```handle_with``` being a helper method provided by Lev.